EthanDGee/multiprocessed-resolution-theorem-prover/docs/report.typ

 - clause storing and general structure

-- concurrency hadnling
+- concurrency handling

--

 == challenges

 === Tuning the Multithreading Hyper Parameters

 And here I was thinking that I could get away from hyperparameter tuning.
 While this is not exactly the same thing, the sizes of the various parameters for the Multi-Threaded Resolver did have major impacts on performance.
-Tuning it for best performance was a delicate balance of reducing the amount of interactions with the datbase, and minimizing the amount of thread starvation.
+Tuning it for best performance was a delicate balance of reducing the amount of interactions with the database, and minimizing the amount of thread starvation.

-There are three key variable that were at the root of this `UNRESOLVED_BATCH_SIZE` which determines the max amount of unresolved clauses handled by each thread, `CLAUSE_BATCH_SIZE` which controls the number of clauses that are compared with the unresolved at each stage, and finally, `RESOLVENT_SAVE_THRESHOLD` which controls how many unique resolutions must be made before they are saved to the database.
+There are three key variables that were at the root of this: `UNRESOLVED_BATCH_SIZE`, which determines the max amount of unresolved clauses handled by each thread; `CLAUSE_BATCH_SIZE`, which controls the number of clauses that are compared with the unresolved at each stage; and finally, `RESOLVENT_SAVE_THRESHOLD`, which controls how many unique resolutions must be made before they are saved to the database.

 ```java
   // Database Constants